Daniel0113/shape-learning/README.md

 `pip install -r requirements.txt`

 ### Generating the images
 Let's say we want to create 1000 images to train with, and 200 to test against.
-We can do the following in IDLE
+We can do the following in IDLE (or however else you might want to do it)

 ```
 >>> from generate_shapes import create_all_shapes